-In less than a year I will leave this college bubble that has been shielding me for the past three years and will be propelled into the wild and unfamiliar realm of reality.
+In less than a year I will leave this college bubble that has been shielding me for the past three years and will be propelled into the wild and unfamiliar realm of “the outside world” or “adulthood” as some call it.
 As an aspiring artist, it is not clear to me what the future will bring, however, I have a short list of thoughts and values I would like to carry with me through time.
 Hopefully, this list will improve as time brings wisdom.
 Here it goes, I would like to:

 - Create work that is meaningful to me.

 - Search for a deeper understanding of my self in contemporary society.

 - Be active in my desire to make a change in this world.

 - Challenge myself constantly.

 - Remember that people are the most important part of my life.

 - I make art to live and thrive.